danbruegge/sojabox/README.md

 ---
 ## OPTIONS
-    * extensions - define a array of strings.
+    * fileext - define a array of strings.
 Example: new Array('.jpg','.png','.gif')
     * image_size - define a array with width and height of floats.
 Example: new Array(0.85, 1.5),
     * nav_button - define a array with width and height of Integer, in 'px'.
 Example: new Array(32, 32),
     * wait_img - path to a wait image, default: 'img/wait.gif'